Putniņš Tālis J.

 Bachelor of Finance, University of Adelaide

-Financial market microstructure, including market manipulation, insider trading, liquidity, price discovery, short selling, dark trading, high-frequency trading
+Financial market microstructure, including market manipulation, insider trading, liquidity, price discovery, high-frequency trading

 Comerton-Forde, C., and T.J.
 Putniņš, (2015), “Dark trading and price discovery”, Journal of Financial Economics, Vol. 118, No. 1, pp. 70–92.